15 of the Greatest Gifts in the History of Presents

 Do you have a pal who always leaves you scratching your head when it comes to gifts?
-Perhaps something in our Historical Gift Guide will sound like the perfect present for the person in your life who has everything—everything except a 69-carat diamond, an eagle made of beer can tabs, and fire.
+Perhaps something here will sound like the perfect present for the person in your life who has everything—everything except a 69-carat diamond, an eagle made of beer can tabs, and fire.

 1. For Friends Abroad: A Statue of Liberty